 Class 1 - Not dangerous

-Class 1 lasers are not dangerous under “reasonably foreseeable conditions and during normal operation”.
-This means that the radiated power is very low or the laser system is encapsulated in a way that no radiation can escape.
+Class 1 lasers are not dangerous under normal operating conditions.
+This means that the power radiating from the beam is very low or the laser system is enclosed in a way that does not allow radiation to escape.

 - Barcode readers, for example at supermarket checkouts

 For class 2 lasers, the accessible laser radiation is between 400 nm and 700 nm and thus in the visible spectral range.
-For short-term exposure of less than 0.25 seconds, class 2 lasers are not dangerous to the human eye.
-Class 2 lasers may therefore be operated without additional protective equipment - as long as it is ensured that the operator does not need to deliberately or repeatedly look into the beam for a period of more than 0.25 seconds in order to operate the laser.
+Class 2 lasers are not dangerous to the human eye if exposure is limited to less than 0.25 seconds.
+It is possible to operate these laser systems without additional protective equipment - as long as the operator does not regularly look into the beam for more than the recommended limit of 0.25 seconds to operate the laser.

-Laser class 2 is the most underestimated laser class, because an interaction duration of more than 0.25 seconds can result in permanent (!) eye damage.
-The eyelid closure reflex and/or an aversion reaction are not (!) present in red light in 4 out of 5 subjects.
-Legally and correctly classified laser class 2 laser pointers are therefore not toys and assume responsible use.
+Laser class 2 is the most underestimated laser because, though it is generally safer to operate than a class 4 laser, staring directly at the beam for more than 0.25 seconds can result in permanent (!) eye damage.
+Human eyelid closure reflexes or aversion reactions are not (!) present in these types of beams in 4 out of 5 individuals.
+Properly classified laser class 2 lasers are not toys and should be used responsibly.